What is outbound sales?

 Successful outbound sales follows a structured process.
 Each step builds on the last, moving cold prospects from initial outreach to closed deals.
 Here's how it works:

 Reps reach out via email, phone, and social in coordinated sequences.
-Multi-channel approaches typically outperform single-channel outreach because they meet prospects where they prefer to engage.
+Multi-channel approaches typically outperform single-channel outreach by a significant margin, practitioner consensus holds that coordinating across email, phone, and social produces meaningfully higher response rates than any single channel alone, because you meet prospects where they prefer to engage.

 Not every response is a qualified opportunity.
 Reps must assess fit and intent, then advance qualified prospects to discovery calls or demos.
 This step separates tire-kickers from serious buyers.